0chain/blobber/README.md

 ```
 ## Building and Starting the Nodes

-1. Setup a network called testnet0 for each of these node containers to talk to each other.
+1. Setup a network called testnet0 for each node container to talk to each other.

  ```
 docker network create --driver=bridge --subnet=198.18.0.0/15 --gateway=198.18.0.255 testnet0